Janice Rand: Concept and development

 Gene Roddenberry's original pitch for Star Trek featured a female Captain's Yeoman named "Colt".
 She was described as "blonde and with a shape that even a uniform could not hide."
 In this first version of Star Trek, she worked as Captain Robert April's "secretary, reporter, bookkeeper, and undoubtedly wishes she could serve him in more personal departments."
 Roddenberry's description of her ended with "She is not dumb; she is very female, disturbingly so."
 This character was cast for the first pilot of the series, "The Cage", with Laurel Goodwin cast in that role.
 A similar character was created for the second pilot, "Where No Man Has Gone Before", this time called "Smith", and she was played by model Andrea Dromm.

 However, during discussions with the casting director on Star Trek, Roddenberry stood up in the casting process for three women he had worked with before – Majel Barrett, Nichelle Nichols and Grace Lee Whitney.
-Whitney had previously appeared in Roddenberry's The Lieutenant and was then cast in his unsold pilot Police Story where she played Police Lieutenant Lily Monroe.
+Whitney had previously appeared in Roddenberry's unsold pilot Police Story where she played Police Lieutenant Lily Monroe.
 She was available to appear in the series and was promptly cast in the role, being paid $750 per episode and being guaranteed to appear in seven episodes out of the first thirteen.
 The casting led to rumours that she and Roddenberry had been previously involved romantically, something she strenuously denied later saying that "I never had a romantic relationship with Gene Roddenberry before Star Trek, during Star Trek, or after Star Trek."
 She admitted that he had made numerous passes at her, but she wanted their relationship to remain professional only.

 Roddenberry explained to Whitney that he wanted Rand to be Captain Kirk's confidante but never wanted them to express their affection for one another; instead he wanted it to be played as an ongoing undercurrent.
 In the early publicity photos, Whitney was dressed in the same manner that the women had been in the two pilots – a loose gold colored tunic and black trousers.
 She complained to Roddenberry about them hiding her "dancer's legs", so he had William Ware Theiss design a short skirt and tunic for her to wear, a uniform which was adopted by the other female characters on the series.
 She said the outfit was "sensational" and that "it stopped traffic".
 Despite the outfit being designed specifically for Whitney, Theiss was concerned and would tell her to lose weight.
 She was subsequently prescribed amphetamines by her doctor for the purpose of weight loss.
 Whitney stated that this was the start of her addiction to them, and in order to come down off them at night, she began drinking in the evening to take away the "edginess".